 There were a couple of things that stumped the boys, and gave us a chance to focus again on a fraction being equal parts and that the denominator tells us how many equal parts it takes to make a whole.

-These task cards will quickly bring to light any misconceptions, and I know no one wants to miss opportunities to see misconception and work through it.
+These pattern block task cards will quickly bring to light any misconceptions, and I know no one wants to miss opportunities to see misconceptions and work through them.

 Below is the free fractions with pattern blocks worksheet.
 You can download the printable by clicking on the download button and then saving it to your device and printing it.
 Get ALL 20 task cards plus a challenge HERE.Equivalent-Fraction-Task-Cards